-Dr. Hunter is active with the National Institutes of Health-funded Clinical Genome Resource (ClinGen) as co-chair of its Actionability Working Group, which generates evidence-based assessments of clinical actionability associated with genome variation.
+Dr. Hunter is active with the National Institutes of Health-funded Clinical Genome Resource (ClinGen), for which she serves as scientific lead of the Actionability Working Group, which generates evidence-based assessments of clinical actionability associated with genome variation.
+She is the co-chair of two ClinGen Working Groups: the Pediatric Actionability Working Group and the Polygenic Risk Score Actionability Working Group.
+She is the principal investigator of the National Cancer Institute-funded Genetic Risk Assessment in Ovarian Cancer (GRACE) Study, which aims to implement a traceback approach to address a significant health care gap in the identification of individuals at genetic risk for ovarian and other cancers.
 She collaborates on the Clinical Sequencing Evidence-Generating Research 2 (CSER2) consortium study, Cancer Health Assessments Reaching Many (CHARM), aimed at increasing access to and uptake of genetic services among diverse populations.
 She collaborated on a study on implementation of universal tumor screening for Lynch syndrome to increase the identification of individuals with Lynch syndrome.
-She is currently Site PI for a Cancer Moonshot Initiative-funded study on optimizing the implementation of universal tumor screening programs for Lynch syndrome (IMPULSS) across diverse health care systems.
+She is currently site PI for a Cancer Moonshot Initiative-funded study on optimizing the implementation of universal tumor screening programs for Lynch syndrome (IMPULSS) across diverse health care systems.

 Selected Current Studies

 - Implementing Universal Lynch Syndrome Screening across Multiple Organizations (NCI)

 - ClinGen3: Advancing genomic medicine through biocuration and expert assessment of genes and variants at scale (NHGRI)

 - Exome Sequencing in Diverse Populations in Colorado and Oregon (NHGRI)